 Particulars of each of the share certificates issued:

-A registry for Renewed and Dual Share Certificates must be included in the Form SH.2 in return for certificates which are combined or sub-divided or instead of certificates which are disfigured, daubed, aged, bent, worn-out, decrepit or where cages are adequately used for the registration transfers instead of certificates that are destroyed or lost.
+A registry for Renewed and Dual Share Certificates must be included in Form SH.2 in return for certificates that are combined or sub-divided or instead of certificates that are disfigured, daubed, aged, bent, worn-out, decrepit or where cages are adequately used for the registration transfers instead of certificates that are destroyed or lost.

 Forms No SH.2, specify the date of issue and number of certificates instead of new ones and the required changes specified in the Members’ Register by appropriate cross-references in the Remarks column against the name of the person to whom the certificate has been issued.